BillJr99/Ursinus-CS474-Spring2022/_pages/Activities/activity-darkpatterns.md

       questions:
         - "Have you ever encountered a website whose registration was broken into multiple steps, in which the first step asks only for non-personal information, but the last step requires contact or payment information?
 Which dark pattern does this fall into?"
         - "For each of the types of dark patterns discussed, identify some real examples that exemplify each from your own personal experience."
         - "What kind of dark pattern(s) does the United States Postal Service (USPS) example fall into?
-What incentive might the USPS have in requiring forms that cannot be accessed?"
+What incentive might the USPS have in requiring forms that cannot be accessed?
+Is an account required to submit this form (and why or why not)?
+What protocols might you put into place to enable accessible reporting of issues such as these?"

 tags:
   - darkpatterns